Cheap drink deals in Toronto by day of the week

 - Macho Radio Bar has a $5 on Ketel One vodka on Hump Day.

-- Sneaky Dee's offers bottles of Amsterdam Blonde, Amsterdam Big Wheel, PBR and Oldstyle Pilsner for just $3.50 midweek.
+- Sneaky Dee's offers bottles of Amsterdam Blonde, Amsterdam Big Wheel, PBR & Oldstyle Pilsner for just $3.55.

-- The Office Pub does three drink specials on Wednesday.
-Score $3.50 domestic and selected premium beer bottles, $5.50 Amsterdam Blonde pints and 3.50 Mix Drinks after 4 p.m.
+- The Office Pub on John has $6 Moosehead pints all day and $4 mixed drinks after 4 p.m.

-- Scotland Yard hosts Wet Wednesday where Molson Canadian, Coors Light, Rickard’s Red, Molson Stock Ale, and Nicklebrook Cause & Effect are just $4.40.
+- Scotland Yard hosts Wet Wednesday where Molson Canadian, Coors Light, Rickard’s Red, Molson Stock Ale and Nicklebrook Cause & Effect are just $5.30.

-- H Bar offers tall boys of Wellingston Spa and County Dark for $5.50 on Wednesdays.
+- H Bar offers doubles of vodka, rum, rye and gin with a mix of your choice for $8.

-- Beaumont Kitchen does half price wine bottles on Wednesdays.
+- Beaumont Kitchen also does half price wine bottles midweek.

+- Kinka Izakya locations do Hump Day bar rail and rail shots for $5.

+- The Ballroom offers Goose IPA, Honkers, 100th Meridian, West Coast IPA, Ace Hill and 3 Speed pints for $5 after 5 p.m.

 Thursday

-- Insomnia does Martini Thursdays where the bevy will only set you back $5 or $6.

-- Crocodile Rock offers live music on Thursdays and drink specials for $4 until 10 p.m.
+- Crocodile Rock offers live music and drink specials for $4 until 11 p.m.

-- Sneaky Dee's has a special of an Amsterdam radler and bar rail shot for $10.
+- Sneaky Dee's has a special of Amsterdam Blonde or Big Wheel and bar rail shot for $7.75.

+- The Office Pub on John does Thirsty Thursdays where Amsterdam Blonde and Ricards Red pints are $6 until 11 p.m. $4 mixed drinks are also available between 4 p.m. to 11 p.m.

-- Scotland Yard does a Thirsty Thursday special where 2oz cocktails are $5.30, Heineken pints are $5.75 and you can get $1.25 off all 9oz glasses of wine.
+- Scotland Yard does a Thirsty Thursday special where 2oz cocktails are $6.19 and you get $1.25 off all 9 oz glasses of wine.

-- The Bar With No Name hosts a Thirsty Thursday special where tall boys are only $5.
+- The Bar With No Name hosts a special where tall boys are only $5.

-- H Bar offers doubles of Vodka, Rum, Rye and Gin with a mix of your choice for $6 every Thursday.

-- Beaumont Kitchen serves their speciality cocktails for $8 on Thursdays.
+- Beaumont Kitchen serves their specialty cocktails for $8.

+- McSorley's Saloon does 8 oz house white or red for just $6.50.

 Friday